-Sometimes you need to figure out the dimensions and colours of your canvas and this is where measuring tools come in.
-There are rulers, counters and notation tools — and if you need to grab a specific colour for use, the Eyedropper tool tells you exactly what colour you’ve clicked.
+Sometimes you need to figure out the dimensions and colors of your canvas, and this is where measuring tools come in.
+There are rulers, counters, and notation tools — and if you need to grab a specific color for use, the Eyedropper tool tells you exactly what color you’ve clicked on.

 Accessories and assistance to create artwork.

-Once you understand how to move and manipulate, you can start drawing, adjusting opacity, brushing, colouring, cutting and pasting.
+Once you understand how to move and manipulate, you can start drawing, adjusting opacity, brushing, coloring, cutting, and pasting.

 Paint on your Photoshop canvas in a variety of ways.
-The Brush tool and Pencil tool help you to create compelling linework or brushstrokes with tons of customisation and you can use the Paint Bucket tool, Colour Replacement tool and Gradient tool to add large splashes of colour.
+The Brush tool and Pencil tool help you create compelling linework or brushstrokes with tons of customization, and you can use the Paint Bucket tool, Color Replacement tool, and Gradient tool to add large splashes of color.